Find Cheap Homeowners Insurance Quotes in Your Area

 Even if you can file a homeowners insurance claim, the benefits may be outweighed by the fact that doing so will probably increase your premiums.
 The average price of homeowners insurance is already $1,089 per year, but it's even more expensive in disaster-prone states like Texas and Florida.
 If filing a claim for a broken laptop or bicycle causes your homeowners premiums to increase in the future, it might not be worth it.

 Should I use my homeowners insurance to cover my college student?

 Renters insurance policies, on the other hand, are significantly cheaper than homeowners insurance, at an average of $187 per year.
 Renters policies also carry the same additional coverages as your existing homeowners insurance.
 If your student purchases a policy, they would get the full amount of personal property and liability protection.

 But keep in mind: Even if your renters deductible is lower than the one on your homeowners policy, it may still be difficult to file a claim on smaller purchases.

 For this reason, it could be a good idea to purchase dorm insurance instead of using your home insurance for your student.

 Should college students purchase dorm insurance?

-Policies from services like GradGuard are the best option for dorm insurance.
-Such companies usually combine cheap prices with very low deductibles, along with options for personal liability coverage.
+Policies from providers like GradGuard are the best option for dorm insurance because they typically combine cheap prices with very low deductibles, along with options for personal liability coverage.